-I am a post-doctoral fellow in the Department of Political Science at the Universidad de los Andes (Bogotá, Colombia).
 I hold a PhD in Politics from the University of California, Santa Cruz.
-I specialize in the political economy of state service provision across territory in Latin America.
+I specialize in the political economy of state service provision and social protection across territory in Latin America.

 I also study the relationship between natural resources and armed conflict.
 I coedited the book Different Resources, Different Conflicts?
 The Subnational Political Economy of Armed Conflict and Crime in Colombia (Ediciones Uniandes, 2020), with Angelika Rettberg, Ralf J. Leiteritz, and Carlo Nasi, and coauthored the book’s chapter on oil with Angelika Rettberg (“A Crude Conflict: Oil, Armed Conflict and Crime in Colombia”).

 In collaboration with other scholars, I have examined many other aspects of subnational politics in Latin America.
-In a coauthored chapter with Kent Eaton (UC Santa Cruz), we also contributed to discussions on “subnational authoritarianism” by focusing on unitary countries (rather than the usual federal suspects), drawing on evidence from the aftermath of the parapolítica scandal in Colombia.
+In a coauthored chapter with Kent Eaton (UC Santa Cruz), we contributed to discussions on “subnational authoritarianism” by focusing on unitary countries (rather than the usual federal suspects), drawing on evidence from the aftermath of the parapolítica scandal in Colombia.
 Our work appears in Violence in Latin America and the Caribbean, edited by Tina Hilgers and Lauren Macdonald (Cambridge University Press, 2017).
 In an ongoing project with Will G. Freeman (Princeton University), we are investigating the claim that Colombia’s accountability institutions systematically and disproportionately investigate and sanction politicians who represent alternatives to the country’s traditional parties (read the most recent version of our working paper here).